Critical Role: Vox Machina Origins: Volume 3

 In June 2020, ComicBook reported that on the last page of the final issue of Critical Role: Vox Machina Origins Volume 2 there was a small textbox that promised "the adventures would continue in Vox Machina Origins Series 3."
 In September 2020, it was announced that the creative team of the second volume – writer Houser and artist Samson – would return for the third volume and that the first issue would be released on December 9, 2020.
 However, the release was delayed and the first issue was released on February 10, 2021.
 MSASSYK returned as the colorist on the first issue with Diana Sousa as the colorist on the subsequent issues.

 A trade paperback, collecting the volume's six issues, was scheduled to be released on November 2, 2022.
 A hardcover limited edition collecting these issues was also set to be released on November 2, 2022 with a faux-leather cover and slipcase along with a lithograph art print.
 It had a wide release in December 2022.

 Volume 4

 The fourth volume was announced in January 2024 – the first issue of this six issue miniseries was released on May 29, 2024.
 Houser, Sousa, and Maher are returning as writer, colorist and letterer, respectively, with new artist Noah Hayes.
-The sixth and final issue is scheduled for release on April 2, 2025.
+The sixth and final issue was released on May 28, 2025.
+A trade paperback, collecting the volume's six issues, released on November 4, 2025.
+A hardcover limited edition collecting these issues was also released in November 2025 with a faux-leather cover and slipcase along with a lithograph art print.

+Webtoon

+In July 2026, it was announced that Vox Machina Origins would be adapted for the digital vertical scroll format on Webtoon.
+This version's release is scheduled to begin in August 2026.